Julia-Wagner/PipeTracker/README.md

 ![Subcategories](docs/screenshots/subcategory.png)\
 *Subcategories with CRUD*

 When editing a category, only superusers have the option to delete the category, the button is not rendered for other users.
-If a normal users enters the URL to delete a category, the permission is denied.
+If a normal user enters the URL to delete a category, the permission is denied.

 ![Edit a category](docs/screenshots/edit_category.png)\
 *Edit a category (superuser)*